centrica-engineering/nucleus-docs/docs/community/welcome.md

 ### Where to start

-1. Take some time to get started with Nucleus and explore what it offers.
+1. Take some time to get accustomed with Nucleus and explore what it offers.
-2. Make use of our three feedback channels: Github, Slack, and face-to-face sessions.
+2. Make use of our feedback channels: Github, Slack, and face-to-face sessions.
-3. Repeat.
+3. Reach out to any member of the Nucleus team, start a conversation and ask questions.

 ### Sending it in